iiFadel/A-Linux-Treasure-Hunt/README.md

 "The ancient directory holds secrets."

 #### Your Mission:
-- Navigate to the directory `FROM CHALLANGE 1`
+- Go to the directory `FROM CHALLANGE 1`
 - Look for **hidden files/directories** (hint: some start with `.)
 - Find **Dr. Vasquez's journal**
 - Discover the **hidden room** and retrieve the **ancient key**